 Now, back to regular programming………

 So, now we are back to raising and selling user-friendly horses that RIDE.
 They are trainable, like to work and have as little 'resistance' and 'push back' as you can breed into a horse.
-Yes, they have ability, but, most of them are probably not going to be your next World Champion.
-They are probably not going to be the fastest horse in the world, but they will get you to any cow and might well become the best horse you've ever owned.
 At least half of our horses are sold to repeat buyers, many 'sight unseen'.
 We have sold more than 30 horses to Europe and the UK.
 Check out some of our newest additions -- big, strong mild-mannered Percheron / Quarter Horse crosses.
-The mare above is sired by an AQHA point earning stallion that has Colonel Freckles, Doc Bar and Zan Parr Bar close up.
-Her dam is a Playgun granddaughter out of a champion working cowhorse mare.
-Look at the bone on her filly sired by our Percheron stallion.
+The palomino mare above is sired by an AQHA point earning stallion that has Colonel Freckles, Doc Bar and Zan Parr Bar close up.

 Copyright © 2020 Wolfe Ranch - All Rights Reserved.